usf-progdata/hw-njie-DP/final_project/README.md

 ### Data folder

-- *raw_data folder*: you can find the generated dataset and codebook from this folder.
+- *raw_data folder*: you can find the generated dataset and codebook in this folder.

-- *doc folder*: you can find questionnaires and IRB approval documents from this folder.
+- *doc folder*: you can find questionnaires and IRB approval documents in this folder.

 ### Output folder

-- *figures folder*: you can find figure output from this folder.
+- *figures folder*: you can find figure output in this folder.

-- *reports folder*: you can find document output from this folder.
+- *reports folder*: you can find document output in this folder.

 ### `R folder

-You can find R Markdown files from this folder.
+You can find R Markdown files in this folder.